|

 Permittees questioning service charges billed to them may request a waiver investigation by presenting a written request to the Board of Police Commissioners.
 You must include documentation to support why a service charge should be waived.
 A service charge shall be waived or reversed when the Board or its designee has determined that activation of the permittee’s alarm system was caused by:

-Criminal activity as evidenced by a Preliminary Investigation Report (PIR) filed within 30 days of the alarm date, or other verifiable evidence of a crime occurring on the alarm date which is deemed acceptable by the Board; or
+1. Criminal activity as evidenced by a Investigative Report (IR) filed within 30 days of the alarm date, or other verifiable evidence of a crime occurring on the alarm date which is deemed acceptable by the Board; or

 Use of Collection Agencies

 The City contracts with private collection agencies to ensure payment of past due false alarm billings.
-If you have delinquent false alarm billings, contact the Office of Finance immediately to clear any charges you may have incurred.
+If you have delinquent false alarm billings, contact the Alarm Section at 213-996-1200.

 Misdemeanor Program

 The City Attorney may file a case with the Los Angeles Superior Court to ensure compliance with the City’s Alarm Ordinance.
-If you are the subject of a misdemeanor action, please call the Alarms Section at 213-485-2931 to obtain more information.
+If you are the subject of a misdemeanor action, please call the Alarm Section at 213-996-1200 to obtain more information.